nsh-envs/ICOS_stations/README.md

 This file is supposed to collect all functions in a class object to make an ICOS plotting library.

 ### stations\_namelist.txt
-Names for the particular stations used.
+Names for the particular stations used from ICOS.